SousekiL/sousekil.github.io/_pages/about.md

 I hold a master’s degree in **Actuarial Science and Risk Management** from the University of Illinois Urbana–Champaign (UIUC).
 Prior to UIUC, I earned a bachelor’s degree from Xi’an Jiaotong University and a master’s degree from Nanjing University in China.

 I have several years of professional experience as a **data scientist** at leading technology companies in China, including Kuaishou and TikTok.

-I am pursuing professional actuarial certification and have passed **SOA Exams P, FM, and SRM**.
+I am currently pursuing professional actuarial certification and have passed **SOA Exams P, FM, and SRM**.
 I am currently preparing for CAS MAS-I and MAS-II.

 This website serves as a personal space where I share data analysis projects, learning reflections, and technical explorations.
 Feel free to reach out if you would like to connect or discuss anything I post here.